BonMutti/ToledobladeBypasser/README.md

 # ToledobladeBypasser
-Removes the paywall for Toledoblade articles
+Removes the paywall for Toledoblade news articles.